marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 <Button />;
 ```

-And React would interpret it like a component with no issues.
+And React would interpret it like a component!

 Note that _MDX_ is alternative way to create React components.
 And not a replacement for Markdown.
 So to use MDX you need to create a React project or include React in your project with [Webpack](/webpack-wordpress-config/) or [Rollup](https://rollupjs.org/).